 Without showing these specific advantages, the adoption level among middle managers would be low.
 Most of them are low to mid-level users of other tools (such as Excel).
 Having to learn a new tool can sometimes be challenging in terms of time to invest and motivation that they may not have.

 A Bigger Challenge – Security and Integration

-Since the cyber attack on the 27th of June 2017, Saint-Gobain is strengthening the security of their systems.
+Since the cyberattack on the 27th of June 2017, Saint-Gobain is strengthening the security of its systems.
 The IT management in Saint-Gobain Gyproc Denmark prefers to avoid external solutions when possible, especially those running on the cloud.

 This isn’t an issue with Evocon at the moment because it is configured to run on a separate network and does not communicate with other systems.
 But eventually, systems need to be integrated, data needs to be unified, and if any of them is on the cloud, that is potentially an issue.

 This meant that Evocon may have had to be replaced with another locally stored system.
 To Mélanie, this was frustrating because Evocon was the most intuitive solution she had found, users of all levels were easy to onboard, and it was working well.